Hard Mining for Robust Classification

 It seems to be a more efficient approach to only show images to the model that are not yet classified correctly.
 This is essentially what “Hard Mining” does.
 Hard Mining was used e.g. for face recognition with triplet loss1, for selecting pairs of pictures of different people that the model cannot distinguish yet.
 However, it is not very common for supervised training of image classifiers.

-For a recent paper we aimed to robustly overfit the CIFAR-10 training set with 1-Lipschitz models (see e.g. 2).
+For a recent paper we aimed to robustly overfit the CIFAR-10 training set with 1-Lipschitz models.
+(For an introduction to 1-Lipschitz models, see e.g. 2.)
 Unfortunately, 1-Lipschitz models tend to require a lot of update steps and a lot of training epochs to perform well.
 So whilst it is possible to overfit the training set by looking at every image equally often, this seems to by a suboptimal usage of resources.
 Therefore in this blog post we aim to explore if we can reduce the amount of training updates (and therefore training time), by being smarter about how often we use every image for training our models.

 We want to create a way of using hard examples more often during training than easy ones.
 Luckily, we already have some intuition of which examples are hard and which are easy during training time: For every example we do know the value of the loss function for this example whenever this example is used during training.
 We decided to always use the examples with the highest loss function in order to form the next minibatch.
 We can achieve this efficiently by using a priority queue in order to keep track of the examples with the highest loss.
 This should barely have any computation overhead during training time, yet it allow us to mainly focus on the hard examples.

-We achieve what we intended to do: Using a priority queue, we manage to fully overfit the training data robustly (for radius \(\epsilon=1\)) in about \(256\) epochs.
+We achieve what we intended to do: Using a priority queue, we manage to fully overfit the training data robustly much quicker than with standard training.
+For example, for radius \(\epsilon=1\) we overfit the training data robustly in about \(256\) epochs.
 (Here one epoch is measured as the same number of forward passes as one epoch on standard CIFAR-10.)
-When showing every example equally often we require many times more compute, and about \(4k\) epochs!
+When showing every example equally often we require many times more compute.
+For the same setting as before it takes about \(4k\) epochs!
 See the plot below for our results.
 We show the certified robust accuracy (CRA) for radius \(\epsilon=36/255\) (left) and \(\epsilon=1\) (right) for a 1-Lipschitz MLP using AOL layers.
-We can clearly see that when focusing on the examples with the highest loss, the model first fits the data perfectly for a small radius, and then eventually increases the radius, whereas standard training does already fit some training examples with a large margin after \(32\) epochs, whilst at the same time the model does not yet fit \(20\)% of the data with radius \(\epsilon=36/255\).
+We can clearly see that when focusing on the examples with the highest loss, the model first fits the data perfectly for a small radius, and then eventually increases the radius.
+In contrast, standard training does already fit some training examples with a large margin (\(\epsilon=1\)) after only \(32\) epochs.
+At the same time, there are still about \(20\)% of training examples that are not classified correctly under much smaller perturbation (radius \(\epsilon=36/255\)).

 However, unfortunately the results on the training set do not transfer to the test set.
 There, using a priority queue does not improve performance, it actually seems to decrease the performance instead.
+We show the results below.
+We trained the model again, this time with data augmentation.
+When using data augmentation, overfitting the training data is harder than without, as the model never “sees” the original training images without augmentation.
+However, when using a priority queue, the model is still able to robustly fit all of the training data eventually.
+However, this comes with a price, and using a priority queue does reduce the performance on the test set in this task.
 This was somewhat expected: When aiming for good test set performance, overfitting the training data is usually not the best strategy.

 Discussion

 We have shown that when aiming to accurately fit some data, it can be useful to focus more on harder examples.
 We did this by using a priority queue, and training on the examples with the highest loss.
-(We do measure the loss before the update, since this way we do not require additional forward passes.)
-This allows us to overfit our training data many times quicker, however, it does seem to decrease the test performance.
+As we compute the loss anyway in every model update, our method does not require additional compute.
+Using a priority queue allows us to overfit our training data many times quicker, however, unfortunately it does seem to decrease the test performance.

 1. Schroff, F., Kalenichenko, D., & Philbin, J. (2015).
 Facenet: A unified embedding for face recognition and clustering